King (2026 film): Marketing

-In early October 2025, while filming was reportedly ongoing, Anand posted a cryptic message, "Tick.
-Tock.
-Tick.
-Tock.," on X. The post, made without direct reference to the film, led to widespread fan speculation that it was a countdown to the reveal of the film's first look.
-He also shared behind-the-scenes moments from the set on his Instagram stories, including a picture of the crew during an early morning shoot.
+In early October 2025, during ongoing shooting for the film, Anand posted a cryptic message on X. The post, which did not explicitly reference the film, prompted speculation among fans that it signalled a countdown to the release of the film’s first look.
+Around the same time, he also shared behind-the-scenes content on Instagram, including an image of the crew taken during an early morning shoot.